-Her critical findings are shared in live performances, performance video art, as installations or whichever form is suited best for transferring the research results and forcing confrontation.
+Her critical findings are shared in live performances, performance video art, as installations or whichever form is suited best for transferring the research insights and confrontation.

 - ‘TRANCE’ collaboration with Asian Dope Boys (Tianzhuo Chen) at MWoods Museum, Beijing, China: 13 October till 3 November 2019.
 Live performance: 36 hours in three days (very short impression in the video above).

 - ‘My Self, the Body’ video + installation at Uncensored Festival, London, UK: 17 till 20 May 2019.

 - Launch of ‘My Self, the Body’ in a live performance + installation with The Living Museum at South By Southwest (SXSW), Austin, Texas, USA: March 2018.

 - ‘INTERVENING SPACE: Reframing Conventions’ live performance at International Art and Architecture Festival, Venice Biennal, Venice, Italy: October 2016.

 - ‘INTERVENING SPACE: Reframing Conventions’ live performance and installation at IFFTI Polimoda Conference, Florence, Italy: May 2015.

 © Lisette Ros

 © Photo: Edland Man (collaboration with Beau Battant)